Young Carers and Sibling Support Service update

 Usually children and young people don’t want to stop caring, but would welcome some extra help with being a carer.
 We give young carers extra support to make sure their caring role doesn't stop them from learning, and help them balance their caring with their rights to be a child or young person.

-Our Barnsley Young Carers Service, provided by Barnardo's, is based at Priory Campus.
+Our Barnsley Young Carers Service is provided by Targeted Early Help.
 They work directly with children and young people who have a caring role in their family.

-By providing the right help, Barnardo’s make sure that the young person doesn’t become responsible for inappropriate caring roles.
+By providing the right help, Targeted Early Help make sure that the young person doesn’t become responsible for inappropriate caring roles.

 How to get support if you're a young carer